cubicYYY/fiber-runtime/README.md

 - No Mutex
 - Light-weighted (no long spinning)
-- **Accepts non `()` return value from future**, with dynamic type
+- **Accepts non `()` return value from future**, with dynamic typing
-- Optimized for running one task only (so you get a higher performance if futures are conbined)
+- Optimized for running one task only (so you get a higher performance if futures are combined)

 ## Design

-Signal wakeup via MPMC channel provided by crossbeam.
+Signal wakeup via MPMC channel provided by `crossbeam`.
-Spawner(as producer) spawn tasks from futures, poll the channel dispatch tasks to each Executor(as consumer) running on each thread.
+Spawner(as producer) spawns tasks from futures, polls the channel, dispatches tasks to each Executor(as consumer) running on each thread.
-You may wonder why there is no Signal to wait for, but it is actually an encapsulation of a real operating system SIG.
-In this implementaion, the SIG is handled by the thread::park(), called by channel receiver, more efficiently.
+You may wonder why there is no Signal to wait for, but it is an encapsulation of a real operating system SIG.
+In this implementation, the SIG is handled by the thread::park(), called by the channel receiver, more efficiently.

 ### Polling of the channel

 Blocks the thread.
-It will spin for a very short time (**try to avoid expensive syscall**), then (if there's no new task in channel) call thread::park() to hang the thread until the OS wake it up.
+It will spin for a very short time (**try to avoid expensive syscall**), then (if there's no new task in the channel) call thread::park() to hang the thread until the OS wakes it up.
 For Unix/FreeBSD/Android, this process is done by futex(fast userspace mutex) primitive, which is **faster than the version implemented by conditional variables(Condvar)**.
 Thread-per-core is recommended, as they are equivalently accepting tasks if available.